-Project Team Company in Charge of Establishing a SEE CAO was established on the 13th of June 2012 by 10 Transmission System Operators from the region of South East Europe and registered on the 4th of July 2012 in Podgorica, Montenegro.
-The shareholders of the Company are TSOs from Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Kosovo, FYRO Macedonia, Greece, Turkey, Romania.
+Project Team Company in Charge of Establishing a SEE CAO was established on 13 June 2012 by 10 Transmission System Operators from the region of South East Europe and registered on the 4th of July 2012 in Podgorica, Montenegro.
+The shareholders of the Company are TSOs from Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Albania, Kosovo, North Macedonia, Greece, Turkey, Romania.

 Aim of the Project Team Company is to provide and ensure a complete technical, financial and legal framework for successful establishment of Coordinated Auction Office in South East Europe – SEE CAO and to to comply with the principles set forth in the Treaty establishing the Energy Community, concerning harmonization of congestion management methods in SEE, the common rules for the internal market in electricity (Directive 2009/72/EC) and where applicable, its implementation in the national legislation of concerned countries relating to each of them.

 Due to the legal obligations of a regionally coordinated capacity allocation and congestion management set forth in Regulation (EC) 714/2209 which is part of Energy Community acquis communitaire and with a view to optimize allocation of cross-border transmission capacity, Transmission System Operators (TSOs) of the 8th Region agreed to work towards the establishment of a Coordinated Auction Office for South East Europe (SEE CAO).
 The seat of the Coordinated Auction Office in Podgorica is in line with the Energy Community Ministerial Council’s decision of 11 December 2008.

-Coordinated Auction Office in South East Europe Ltd Podgorica (hereinafter: SEE CAO) was registered on April 01st 2014 as a legal successor of PTC with following shareholding companies:
+Coordinated Auction Office in South East Europe DOO Podgorica (hereinafter: SEE CAO) was registered on 1 April 2014 as a legal successor of PTC with following shareholding companies: